Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Setting up NGINX access log levels

-Unlike error logs, access logs in NGINX don't have a built-in concept of log levels.
-By default, every access log entry is treated the same, whether it represents a successful request or a server error.
-However, it's often useful to attach a severity level so that downstream tools can prioritize or filter events more effectively.
+Access logs in NGINX don't have a built-in concept of log levels.
+By default, every entry is treated the same, whether it represents a successful request or a server error.
+But it's often useful to attach a severity level so that downstream tools can prioritize or filter events more effectively.

 The most common way to introduce log levels into access logs is by using the map directive.
 This allows you to define a variable whose value depends on another field, such as the response status code.
 You can then insert this variable into your log_format.